 - Frequently Asked Questions

-A specific phobia affects 3% to 15% of people worldwide.
-It is more common in women than in men.
-It tends to affect 8% of women and 3% of men every year.
+Specific phobias are common anxiety disorders.
+They affect an estimated 7.7% to 12.5% of people worldwide.
+They are more common in women than in men, as specific phobias tend to affect 9.8% of women and 4.9% of men every year.

 Get Started With Nuview Treatment Center